 Who should send the first message?

 Couples tend to wonder how often they should send messages to their partner to maintain a healthy and happy relationship.
 Communication is an essential part of any relationship, as it allows partners to express their feelings and opinions about each other.
-The question is: who should send the first message?
+The question then becomes, who should send the first message?

 Messages are a great way for couples to stay connected despite the physical distance that can be created by work or other personal and professional commitments.
 Messages can not only maintain the connection between partners but also allow spouses to share their deepest feelings without fear of judgment or rejection from their partner.